Patch a project

 $ dfetch format-patch some-project

-This writes a formatted-some-project.patch file (or one file per patch if there are several) that is ready to attach to a pull request or send by email.
+This writes a formatted-some-project.patch file (or one file per patch if there are several) in the current directory.
+Use --output-directory to place the formatted files in a specific location:

 $ git apply --check formatted-some-project.patch